 It’s a no-brainer that modern-day lifestyles and food choices have changed drastically.
 While our ancestors used to enjoy more active lifestyles with access to healthier food choices, a lot of us today have turned into corporate slaves who live sedentary lifestyles and reach out to processed and calorie-laden junk foods to satisfy cravings.

-Not only has this way of life made us susceptible to hazardous health conditions like obesity, strokes, cardiovascular diseases, and digestive problems but has also given rise to psychological conditions like stress, anxiety, and depression.
+Not only has this way of life made us susceptible to hazardous health conditions like obesity, strokes, cardiovascular diseases, and digestive problems but it has also given rise to psychological conditions like stress, anxiety, and depression.

 To add to our list of worries, we get minimal exposure to nature’s glory, which also has a huge role to play in maintaining good health and well-being.
 Lack of sunlight, for example, is one of the biggest factors responsible for the deficiency of vitamin D in people and can lead to hypertension, diabetes, Kris Carr cognitive impairment, and coronary disease among many others.